 Net Carbs and Restaurant FoodWhere "net carb" designation becomes truly dangerous is in restaurants because new "low carb" restaurant menus do not give you complete nutritional data or any hint of an item's ingredients, only the "net carb" count.

-All you know when you see that "net carbs" designation is that the carb count of the food you are about to eat is much higher than what restaurant would have to report were it giving you legal carb counts.
+All you know when you see that "net carbs" designation is that the carb count of the food you are about to eat is much higher than what restaurant would have to report were it giving you true, nutritional label carb counts.
 You can hope that the additional carbs are fiber, but you may very well be wrong.

 Another problem with restaurant carb counts is that they do not reveal what the portion size is on which the carb count is based.
 In cases where I have been able to look up chain restaurant food on the web, the portion sizes, if given, are often different from the actual sized portion you receive in the restaurant.
-So the counts, in this case, are meaningless.
+When the carb count applies to a 3 ounce serving, but your plate comes out from the kitchen carrying 9 ounces, the count is meaningless.

 Hiding Carbs by RoundingSometimes the manufacturers hide carbs by citing a very small portion size because labeling law allows them to round down.
 This is very common with trans fats too, which is why you see a lot of labels where the amount of trans fat listed is "0" but the ingredient lists contains hydrogenated oils--a sure sign the food does contain trans fat.